yuri-panchul/basics-graphics-music/misc/events/2025_01_28_mexico_and_armenia.md

     * Afternoon

         4. Improving proficiency with SystemVerilog syntax by doing exercises with graphics.
 The students will draw static pictures on a color LCD screen or an HDMI display by changing the SystemVerilog code that computes a color RGB (red/green/blue) using X and y coordinates provided by an LCD or HDMI controller.

-        5. Moving the students exercises developed on FPGA to Tiny Tapeout infrastructure, the most affordable way to do ASIC design.
+        5. Moving the students' exercises developed on FPGA to Tiny Tapeout infrastructure, the most affordable way to do ASIC design.
 We are going to use [a special template that allows to write the same code targeting ASIC and FPGA](https://github.com/yuri-panchul/tt10-verilog-template-for-verilog-meetup).

 * Day 2.
 Sequential logic is what makes circuits smart.
 More exercises and a hackathon.

     * Morning

-        6. Logic meets physics: the propagation delay and the need to synchromize the computations.
+        6. Logic meets physics: the propagation delay and the need to synchronize the computations.
 Introducing clock, state, D-flip-flop, slack and aperture.

-        7. The exercises on FPGA board covering sequential blocks and the finite state machines (FSMs).
+        7. The exercises on the FPGA board covering sequential blocks and finite state machines (FSMs).

         8. A hackathon on designing graphical games with moving objects on LCD screen.

-The hackathon participants present their games on FPGA board.
+The hackathon participants present their games on the FPGA board.
 A game should not use CPU cores, either external or synthesized, and should be synthesizable for ASIC using Tiny Tapeout infrastructure, fitting into no more than 4 Tiny Tapeout tiles.
-We plan to order a chip manifactured on Skywater Fab for both student teams in Mexico and Armenia.
+We plan to order a chip manufactured on Skywater Fab for both student teams in Mexico and Armenia.